jmaxsfu/popjournal-old/pages/02.issues/issue01/02.Bordini/default.md

 The most powerful lesson that we—as both custodians of Aldus’s tradition and proponent of open social scholarship—can take from Aldus Manutius has little to do with this or that specific technological advancement, but has a great deal to do with the intellectual and ethical values that are behind those advancements and inspired his mission as a publisher.
 Aldus believed that, by offering access to the books he deemed key to learning, he could reach a wider public, serving the needs of a variety of readers, not just those who were already well-read in classical studies.
 Aldus wanted to unlock the wealth of knowledge contained in the books he treasured the most and make them available for the present and future generations.
 He successfully created a vibrant scholarly environment of intellectual exchange, fellowship, and co-operation.
 His painstaking efforts were continually sustained by an unwavering faith in the “public quality of learning”: the idea of knowledge as a common good that needs to be shared.[^30]

 This lesson calls for a broader reflection on the role and impact of specials collections on individuals and society at large.
 What Aldus’s pioneering example of open social scholarship can teach us today, in the twenty-first century, is that treating cultural heritage materials as precious treasures *shouldn’t necessarily mean* keeping them locked or hidden away from the public.
-What we need to do, in essence, is to break or, better, to reverse what could be called the *treasure paradigm* that still informs perceptions of value commonly associated with special collections.
+What we need to do, in essence, is to break or, better, reverse what could be called the *treasure paradigm* that still informs perceptions of value commonly associated with special collections.
 Instead of defining the “special” in special collections solely in terms of exclusiveness and inaccessibility, we need to articulate it (also) in terms of *openness* and *accessibility*.
 In other words, the paradigm, from “the more hidden, the more special (hence, valuable),” needs to be recast to “the more accessible, the more special”—this is the lesson that Aldus’s success teaches us.[^31]

 In planning and designing Aldus@SFU, we have increasingly been aware of Aldus’s presence in our practice; his example has, in many ways, inspired us to think more broadly about this project and the legacies that it represents.
 At first, this worked for us on the level of detail: the Aldine example in typography and layout has been an important source of inspiration.
 But as we have moved forward, it has become clear to us that the most important lessons from the history of the Aldine Press were not just about design and aesthetics; they were also about architecture, strategy, and, ultimately, a social project.
 We came to a deeper understanding that Aldus’s achievement wasn’t just in running a canny printing shop, but rather in being a critical node in an emerging network of learning and literacy that spread across the early modern world in the decades that followed.
 In this sense, the scope of our initiative transcends the specific needs of our individual holdings and becomes part of a larger, action-oriented conversation about making special collections interconnected, interactive, and globally accessible in the age of the decentralized web.

 ##  Works Cited

-#### Barker, Nicolas. *Aldus Manutius: Mercantile Empire of the Intellect*.
+Barker, Nicolas. *Aldus Manutius: Mercantile Empire of the Intellect*.
 Los Angeles: Department of Special Collections, University Research Library, University of California, 1989.

-#### ———.Aldus Manutius and the Development of Greek Script and Type in the Fifteenth Century.

-#### New York: Fordham University Press, 1992.
+———.Aldus Manutius and the Development of Greek Script and Type in the Fifteenth Century.
+New York: Fordham University Press, 1992.

-####

-#### Bessarion, Basilius.
+Bessarion, Basilius.
 “The Origin of St. Mark’s Library: Cardinal Bessarion’s Gift, 1468.”
 In *Venice: A Documentary History (1450–1630)*, edited by Chambers, David, et al. Oxford: Blackwell Publishers, 1992.

-#### Bordini, Alessandra.
-“From the Aldine Press to Aldus@SFU: Showcasing Simon Fraser University Library’s Aldines Online,” Master of Publishing Project Report, 2017. http://summit.sfu.ca/item/16989.
+Bordini, Alessandra.
+“From the Aldine Press to Aldus@SFU: Showcasing Simon Fraser University Library’s Aldines Online,” Master of Publishing Project Report, 2017. <http://summit.sfu.ca/item/16989>.

-#### Dempsey, Lorcan.
+Dempsey, Lorcan.
 “The Inside Out Library: Scale, Learning, Engagement.”
 Keynote address at the BOBCATSSS Conference in Ankara, Turkey, 23 January, 2013.

-#### Erasmus, Desiderius. *Erasmus on His Times: A Shortened Version of the “Adages” of Erasmus*.
+Erasmus, Desiderius. *Erasmus on His Times: A Shortened Version of the “Adages” of Erasmus*.
 Edited and translated by Margaret Mann Phillips.
 Cambridge: Cambridge University Press, 1967.

-#### Fletcher, Henry George.
+Fletcher, Henry George.
 New Aldine Studies: Documentary Essays on the Life and Works of Aldus Manutius.
 San Francisco: Bernard M. Rosenthal, 1988.

-#### Galey, Alan, and Stan Ruecker.
+Galey, Alan, and Stan Ruecker.
 “How a Prototype Argues.” *Literary and Linguistic Computin*g, 25, no. 4 (2010): 405–424.

-#### Geanakoplos, Deno J. Greek Scholars in Venice: Studies in the Dissemination of Greek Learning from Byzantium to Western Europe.
+Geanakoplos, Deno J. Greek Scholars in Venice: Studies in the Dissemination of Greek Learning from Byzantium to Western Europe.
 Cambridge, Ma: Harvard University Press, 1962.

-#### ———.
+———.
 “Erasmus and the Aldine Academy of Venice: A Neglected Chapter in the Transmission of Greco- Byzantine Learning to the West.” *Greek, Roman, and Byzantine Studies 3* (1960): 107–34.

-#### Harris, Neil.
+Harris, Neil.
 “Aldus and the Making of the Myth (Or What Did Aldus Really Do?).”
 In *Aldo Manuzio.
 La costruzione del mito*, 346–85.
 Venice: Marsilio, 2016.

-#### Huculak, Matt.
+Huculak, Matt.
 “Developing Tools for Open Social Scholarship in the Library: Project Spotlight as a Model for Augmented Collection Description.”
 Presentation at the annual INKE gathering, Victoria, BC, 17 January, 2017.

-#### Lowry, Martin.
+Lowry, Martin.
 The World of Aldus Manutius.
 Business and Scholarship in Renaissance Venice.
 Oxford: Blackwell, 1979.

-#### Manutius, Aldus, *The Greek Classics*.
+Manutius, Aldus, *The Greek Classics*.
 Translated and edited by N.G.
 Wilson.
 Cambridge, Ma: Harvard University Press, 2016.

-#### Overholt, John H. “Five Theses on the Future of Special Collections.” *RBM: A Journal of Rare Books, Manuscripts, and Cultural Heritage* 14, no. 1 (2013): 15–20.
+Overholt, John H. “Five Theses on the Future of Special Collections.” *RBM: A Journal of Rare Books, Manuscripts, and Cultural Heritage* 14, no. 1 (2013): 15–20.

-#### Owens, Trevor.
+Owens, Trevor.
 “Islandora’s Open Source Ecosystem and Digital Preservation: An Interview with Mark Leggott.” *Library of Congress* (blog), March 4, 2013. https://blogs.loc.gov/thesignal/2013/03/islandoras-open-source-ecosystem-and-digital-preservation-an-interview-with-mark-leggott/.

-#### Pettegree, Andrew.
+Pettegree, Andrew.
 “Renaissance Library and the Challenge of Print.”
 In *The Meaning of the Library: A Cultural History*, edited by Alice Crawford.
 Princeton, Oxford: Princeton University Press, 2015.

-#### Staikos, Konstantinos. *The Greek Editions of Aldus Manutius and His Greek Collaborators*.
+Staikos, Konstantinos. *The Greek Editions of Aldus Manutius and His Greek Collaborators*.
 Translated by Katerina Spathi.
 New Castle, Delaware: Oak Knoll Press, 2016.

-#### Willinsky, John.
+Willinsky, John.
 The Intellectual Properties of Learning: A Prehistory from Saint Jerome to John Locke.
 Chicago, London: University of Chicago Press, 2017.

-#### Yeh, Shea-Tinn, Fernando Reyes, Jeff Rynhart, and Philip Bain.
+Yeh, Shea-Tinn, Fernando Reyes, Jeff Rynhart, and Philip Bain.
 “Deploying Islandora as a Digital Repository Platform: a Multifaceted Experience at the University of Denver Libraries.” *D-Lib Magazine* 22, no. 2 (2016). doi: 10.1045/july2016-yeh.

-####

 [^1]: Lorcan Dempsey, “The Inside Out Library: Scale, Learning, Engagement,” keynote address at the BOBCATSSS Conference in Ankara, Turkey, 23 January, 2013.